Updated on 16th September 2024

 Documentation

-The particular documentation required by your freight forwarder include:
+Typically the documentation required by your freight forwarder include:

 • A commercial invoice detailing the value of the importing goods.